uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 The only restriction we have about available providers is that we need to know the "instance_id" from within the Virtual Instance (using the custom grain), and not all the providers have its own internal API where we can gather the "instance_id".

+At a first glance, the following providers have internal metadata API, so it would be possible to add support for them in our custom grain:

+- AWS EC2
+- Azure
+- Google Compute Cloud
+- DigitalOcean
+- OpenStack
+- Joyent
+- 1&1

 ### A generic JSON-file module: